The Stinking Bishops

 Inside you'll find a mix of Australian and imported cheeses, both approachable and some more unusual options.
 Lauded local creations - like Tasmania’s buttery, semi-hard Heidi Farm Tilsit and Holy Goat Brigid’s Well creamy goat’s cheese from Victoria - sit alongside Italian white mould rounds made with the milk of three cows, and a raw milk cheddar from Scotland’s Isle of Mull.

 The dine-in menu showcases their offerings in unexpected dishes that also use Australian artisanal foods.
-Take their spin on a croque monsieur made with Gruyere, Barossa Valley smoked wagyu, house-made pickles and horseradish mayonnaise, or the slow-cooked beef cheeks with manchego and creamed corn.
+Case in point: their spin on a croque monsieur made with Gruyere, Barossa Valley smoked wagyu, house-made pickles and horseradish mayonnaise.
 Cheese or charcuterie boards combine two, three or four types of each, matched with local wines.